rsdoiel/antenna/journalism.md

 date: 2025-01-14, from: California Tech (Caltech Student Newspaper)

 It is now Monday January 13<sup>th</sup> 2025 and the Eaton Fire is 14,117 acres and 27% contained.
 3,155 firefighting personnel are assigned to this fire.
-The Eaton Fire is one of the worst natural disasters in United States history, and California’s deadliest wildfire disaster.
+The Eaton Fire is one of the worst natural disasters in United States history, and Southern California’s deadliest wildfire disaster.
 Ten miles of foothills from the Jet Propulsion Laboratory to Santa Anita Avenue is just destruction.
 Caltech students, postdocs, faculty, staff, and the surrounding community have been impacted by this traumatic and devastating fire.
 At least 200 Caltech community members have lost their homes to the fires.
 Thousands have been displaced.
 Ash contamination, poor air quality, and loss of power and water utilities remain to be additional issues we face.

 <br>